deercreeklabs/f1-seller-client/shopper.md

 ## About

-This is the official Javascript shopper client for the F1 Shopping Cart service.
+This is the Javascript shopper client for the F1 Shopping Cart service.

 This client should be included via a <script> tag in the shopper-facing webpages.
 It enables shoppers to add items to their carts, remove items